We want you to be succesful !

 Working hard in school can pay off in the long run!
-Thss why we want you to have all the resources possible to help you be successfull!
+This why we want you to have all the resources possible to help you be successful!
 This page is split up by categories like SAT advice, scholarships, studying hacks, resume help, and other important dates.
-If you are a senior, you'll, want to scroll down to the important dates section to learn more about when dates are due.
+If you are a senior you'll want to scroll down to the important dates section to learn more about when dates are due.

 Below is a calendar with important dates such as regular decision and early action decision deadlines, notifications of the FAFSA opening, and SAT dates and registration details.
 To stay on top of your deadlines, make sure to copy the essential and relevant events to your own calendar(which you can do by clicking the event).